The NSF S-STEM Program Structure

 The Peer and Faculty Mentoring program will pair each NSF S-STEM scholar with a peer mentor and a faculty mentor who will provide regular contact and support to the scholar.
 Peer and faculty mentors will be trained by Dr. Nanette Marcum-Dietrich.
 Scholars will have the option of selecting a peer and faculty mentor of their choosing.
 All scholars must participate.

 Interested in being a paid peer mentor?
-Email Dr. Allen at email@example.com!
+Email Dr. Weaver at email@example.com!

 The CoBRA program will feature 3 events per semester, some social, others community-service focused, and still others featuring colloquium speakers.
 These programs are outlets for networking among the scholars, peer mentors, and faculty and for socializing during the semester.
 Scholars must attend at least 5/6 CoBRA events per year.
 Peer mentors must attend all events.
 Please contact Dr. Nazli Hardy for more information.